|

 causes the given command to be executed upon future receipt

 of any of the given signals.
-The command is executed in
+The command is executed in the

-are ignored.
-If command is the string SIG_DFL, the signals
+ignored.
+If command is the string SIG_DFL, the signals are

-specified numerically or symbolically as per signal(3).
+numerically or symbolically as per signal(3).
+The "SIG"

-The "SIG" prefix may be omitted.
+prefix may be omitted.

 With no arguments (or the argument -number), trap returns